-The Group and the Company do not have any borrowing as at 31 December 2021.
-The Company and the Group have borrowings from unconsolidated subsidiary with fixed interest rates for one year at 31 December 2020.
-The Company and the Group have loans granted to their previous unconsolidated subsidiaries and to associates with fixed interest rates for one year.
+As at 31 December 2022 the Group and the Company had one loans with floating interest rates (3 month EURIBOR).
+The Group and the Company did not have any borrowing as at 31 December 2021.

+The Company and the Group have loans granted to their previous unconsolidated subsidiaries and to associates (only in 2021) with fixed interest rates for one year.
 Therefore, the Group and the Company are not exposed to cash flow interest rate risk from loans granted.